mutwiriian/crud-api-in-go/README.md

 ## CRUD API in Go
 To run the code locally:

-First,ensure you have a Postgres server running in your system and execute the following:
+Fist ensure you have a Postgres server running in your system and execute the following:
 ```
 create database customers;
 ```